 If you work at a health care facility (as a staff member, a contractor or volunteer) and you are feeling unwell please stay home rather than come to work.
 This is to protect our patients and your colleagues.

 For more information on COVID-19, testing and symptoms, visit the ACT COVID-19 website.

-I want to visit a loved one in hospital, but I have recently been in Victoria.
+I want to visit a loved one in hospital, but I have recently been in to a COVID-19 affected area.
 Can I apply to visit them on compassionate grounds?

 Yes, you can.
-If you have been in an area subject to a public health direction in the last 14 days (for example, Victoria), please complete the ACT exemption online form.
-This form will need to be approved by both ACT Health and the Hospital Executive.
-If approved, you will need to quarantine as per ACT Health guidelines.
+If you have been in an area subject to a public health direction in the last 14 days and are returning to Canberra, please follow the travel advice on the COVID-19 website.

-If you want to visit someone in hospital and have recently been to a COVID-19 hotspot in either Greater Sydney or one of the identified Queensland Local Government Areas, you will need to email CHS.CentralOperationsUnit@act.gov.au to apply for an exemption.
+If you want to visit someone in hospital and have recently been to a COVID-19 hotspot, you will need to email CHS.CentralOperationsUnit@act.gov.au to apply for an exemption.